Audition Guide

 Cast Lists

 Please feel free to call the San Diego Junior Theatre office at (619) 239-1311 if you have any questions about auditioning.
-We produce at several mainstage shows per year, so there are lots of opportunities for our students!
+We produce six mainstage shows per year, so there are lots of opportunities for our students!

 AUDITIONS